xinyi-hou/analysis/README.md

 ├── step3_rq1_post.py
 └── step5_rq2_sample.py
 ```

-Each step's functionality is explained in the corresponding part of the Methodology section in this `README.md`.
+*The size of step2_post exceeds 20G, and a large number of posts contain sensitive information, which violates the upload rules of the repository.
+Therefore, the complete post data is not uploaded in this project.*

 ## Dependencies